Board of Assessors Staff

 Lane Bishop, Chairman

 The Tax Assessor’s Office is responsible for appraising all real and personal properties at their fair market value with market value being defined as the amount a knowledgeable buyer would pay and a willing seller would accept for a tract or parcel of land.
-Fannin County has approximately 26,800 tracts or parcels of land and about 3,600 personal property accounts.
+Fannin County has approximately 27,093 real parcels of land and 4,040 personal property accounts.

 A Message from the Fannin County Tax Assessors Office